r-pears/odai-ecommerce/README.md

 - **Express** - Web framework for building RESTful APIs.
 - **MongoDB** - NoSQL database for storing product and user data.
 - **Mongoose** - ODM for MongoDB.
+- JWT (JSON Web Tokens) - For secure user authentication and authorization.

+### User Authentication
+- Users can register and log in to the application.
+- A JWT token is issued upon successful login and is stored in the browser's localStorage.
+- The token is used to authenticate requests to protected routes.

+### Authorization
+- Only authenticated users can perform the following actions:
+    ・ Add a new product.
+    ・ Update an existing product.
+    ・ Delete a product.
+- Unauthorized users attempting to access protected routes will receive a 401 Unauthorized response.

+### Security
+-  Passwords are hashed using bcrypt before being stored in the database.
+- Protected routes are secured using a custom authenticate middleware that verifies the JWT token.

 ### Deployment